influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/about_the_project/custom_output.md

 }
 ```

-It's important that the fields be exported since they will be consumed by the node in the `kapacitor` package.

 Next we need a consistent way to create a new instance of our node.
 But to do so we need to think about how this node connects to other nodes.
-Since we are an output node as far as Kapacitor is concerned we are the end of the pipeline and we do not provide any outbound edges.
+Since we are an output node as far as Kapacitor is concerned this is the end of the pipeline.
+We will not provide any outbound edges, the graph ends on this node.
-HouseDB is a flexible datastore and can store data in batches or as single data points,
+Out imaginary HouseDB is flexible and can store data in batches or as single data points.
-as a result we do not care what type of data the HouseDBOutNode node receives.
+As a result we do not care what type of data the HouseDBOutNode node receives.
-With that in mind we can define a function to create a new HouseDBOutNode.
+With these facts in mind we can define a function to create a new HouseDBOutNode.
-Add this function to the end of the `housedb_out.go` file.
+Add this function to the end of the `housedb_out.go` file:

 ```go
 // Create a new HouseDBOutNode that accepts any edge type.